markus-ebke/python-billiards/docs/usage.rst

    >>> bld.next_ball_ball_collision
    (0.5, 0, 1)
    >>> bld.next_ball_obstacle_collision
-   (6.0, 0, <billiards.obstacles.InfiniteWall object at 0x...>)
+   (6.0, 0, (<billiards.obstacles.InfiniteWall object at 0x...>, (np.float64(2.0),)))
    >>> bld.next_collision  # the minimum of the two above
    (0.5, 0, 1)

-These triplets are the time of collision, the index of a ball and, depending on the type of collision, the index of another ball or an obstacle.
+These triplets are the time of collision, the index of a ball and (depending on the type of collision) either the index of another ball, or an obstacle and a tuple of optional arguments for its ``collide`` method (here: the line parameter).

 Using ``bld.evolve`` we can simulate the billiard system from the initial time ``bld.time = 0`` until a given end time.
 Additionally, we extract some